phueb/Ludwig/README.md

 * ```params.py```: contains information about which parameters to use for each job
 * ```config.py```: contains basic information like the name of the user's project

-See the `Example` folder for an example of what to put into these files.
+See the `Example` folder for an example of what to put into these files, or use the template repository [Ludwig-Template](https://github.com/UIUCLearningLanguageLab/Ludwig-Template).

 ## Submitting a Job